diskoverdata/diskover-docs/source_files/install_diskover_web_linux_centos_and_rhel_install_nginx.md

 semanage permissive -a httpd_t
 ```

-🔴 &nbsp;Enable NGINX to start at boot and start it and check status:
+🔴 &nbsp;Enable NGINX to start at boot, start it now and check status:
 ```
 systemctl enable nginx
 systemctl start nginx